Variable aggregation for nonlinear optimization problems: Conclusion

 \section{Conclusion}

-Different variable aggregation strategies are compared across four test problems in terms of structure, solve time and convergence reliability.
+A novel linear-matching variable aggregation strategy is introduced and compared with existing strategies across four nonlinear optimization problems.
+The strategies strategies are compared across four test problems in terms of structure, solve time and convergence reliability.
 The aggregation strategies are grouped into two main categories: \begin{itemize} \item Structure-preserving strategies that aggregate variables without increasing the density of the remaining constraints \item Approximate maximum aggregation strategies that maximize the variables aggregated but may lead to significant increase in the number of non-zeros in the remaining constraints \end{itemize} Different aggregation strategies aggregate significantly different number of variables across all test problems.
 The approximate maximum aggregation strategies, specifically the linear matching-based heuristic, eliminate a significantly higher percentage $(70-90\%)$ of variables compared to the structure-preserving strategies which eliminate $<60\%$ variables.
 However, it is important to note that the number of non-zeros per constraint stays approximately the same when structure-preserving aggregation strategies are used, while the approximate maximum aggregation strategies lead to an increase in the total number of non-zeros per constraint and also the increase the nonlinear non-zeros making the problem more nonlinear.
+We note that the success of the linear-matching strategy at eliminating large numbers of variables can also be leveraged to identify large nonsingular submatrices for Schur complement decompositions in linear systems, which is a potential avenue for future work.

 Variable aggregation can lead to a decrease in solve time as it decreases the factorization time of the KKT matrix.
 However, there are no guarantees that variable aggregation will decrease solve time as demonstrated in the OPF case where solve time increases after aggregating more variables due to an increase in inequality constraints introduced after elimination of bounded variables.
 Our work also suggests that Hessian evaluation can become a bottleneck if more variables are aggregated without preserving the structure of the problem, and hence, structure-preserving aggregation strategies are valuable.